Archive for the 'Boogaloo' Category

 I was asked by an acquaintance a few years back to put together some Latin songs with a culinary flavor to it.
 I guess he was going to make a mixed tape of some sort (I never received a copy by the way).
 I actually found this task quite daunting, for food tends to be a very common subject in all forms of Latin American music.
 I could have gone in many different directions with this request.
 Nevertheless, I tried to keep it on the lighter side and these are the three songs I came up with.

 The relationship between Latin American culture, food and music can be felt on a myriad of suggestive levels.
-Sexual innuendo, the double entendre, and cultural identity are to name a few.
+Sexual innuendo, the double entendre, and cultural identity are to name a few, last week I actually went on a picnic with a cooler from ozark trail cooler reviews full with Spanish food.

 However, Monguito Santamaria seems to be following a long line of other performers of this time (his father included) who used food titles to reflect a playful feeling of the overall tune. ”Greens and Beans“ is probably the most down home, griittiest and rawest food you can eat, just like like the overall sound hints at.